whrvt/McOsu-ng/README.md

 Arch example:

-`sudo pacman -S base-devel libx11 libxi glu glew libjpeg-turbo libglvnd freetype2 sdl3 zlib`
+`sudo pacman -S base-devel libx11 libxi glu libjpeg-turbo libglvnd freetype2 sdl3 zlib`

 Multiple build configurations at once are also supported, which is the recommended setup if you want to do any development yourself.
 For example: `mkdir debug && cd debug && ../configure --enable-debug --disable-system-deps --enable-static && make -j$(nproc) install`.